Diffraction of singularities for the wave equation on manifolds with corners: Introduction

 \subsection{Structure of the proof}

 We now describe the logical structure of the proof, as it is somewhat involved.
-The heart of the argument is a series of propagation of singularities results, obtained by positive commutator methods.
-In order to be able to distinguish between ``geometric'' and ``diffractive'' bicharacteristics at a corner of $M_0,$ we begin by performing a blowup of the corner, i.e.\ introducing polar coordinates centered at it, to obtain a new manifold with corners $M.$ The commutants that we employ in our commutator argument \emph{almost} lie in a calculus of pseudodifferential operators, the edge-b calculus, that behaves like Mazzeo's edge calculus \cite{MR93d:58152} near the new boundary face introduced by the blowup (henceforth, the \emph{edge}) and like Melrose's b calculus \cite{MR83f:58073, Melrose:Atiyah, Melrose-Piazza:Analytic} at the remaining boundary faces.
+The heart of the argument is a series of results on the propagation of singularities, obtained by positive commutator methods; these are sketched in detail in \S\ref{subsec:propagationsketch} below.
+In order to be able to distinguish between ``geometric'' and ``diffractive'' bicharacteristics at a corner of $M_0,$ we begin by performing a blow-up of the corner, i.e.\ introducing polar coordinates centered at it, to obtain a new manifold with corners $M.$ The commutants that we employ in our commutator argument \emph{almost} lie in a calculus of pseudodifferential operators, the edge-b calculus, that behaves like Mazzeo's edge calculus \cite{MR93d:58152} near the new boundary face introduced by the blow-up (henceforth, the \emph{edge}) and like Melrose's b calculus \cite{MR83f:58073, Melrose:Atiyah, Melrose-Piazza:Analytic} at the remaining boundary faces.
 The complication, as in the previous work of Vasy \cite{Vasy5} on propagation of singularities, is that in order to control certain error terms we in fact must employ a hybrid differential-pseudodifferential calculus, in which we keep track of certain terms involving differential operators normal to the boundary faces other than $\ef.$

 Even this propagation result alone is insufficient to obtain our result, as it does not allow regularity of greater than a certain degree to propagate out of the edge, with the limitation in fact not exceeding the a priori regularity of the solution.
 What it does allow for, however, is the propagation of \emph{coisotropic} regularity of arbitrarily high order, suitably microlocalized in the edge-b sense.
 This allows us to conclude that given a ray $\gamma$ leaving the edge, if the solution enjoys coisotropic regularity along all rays incident upon the edge that are geometrically related to $\gamma$, then we may conclude coisotropic regularity along $\gamma$ as well.
 (If some of these incident rays are glancing, i.e.\ tangent to the boundary, we require as our hypothesis actual \emph{differentiability} globally at all incoming glancing rays rather than coisotropic regularity, which no longer makes sense; the version of the commutator argument that deals with these rays is the most technically difficult aspect of the argument.)
 In particular, then, \emph{global} coisotropic regularity together with $\CI$ regularity at glancing rays implies global coisotropic regularity leaving the edge away from glancing.
 We are then able to dualize this result to show that the nonfocusing condition propagates as well.